Advertisement

 Eye trouble

-People with conditions like lupus or RA often have a simultaneous autoimmune disease called Sjögren's syndrome, also linked to inflammation.
-As a result, their eyes and mouths feel dry.
+People with conditions like lupus or RA often have another autoimmune disease called Sjögren's syndrome, also linked to inflammation.
+It can make eyes and mouths feel dry.
 There is no cure, but it can be treated with eye drops and medication.

-Another RA-related eye issue: scleritis, which causes redness, pain, irritation, vision loss and could lead to blindness if left untreated.
+Another RA-related eye issue: scleritis, which causes redness, irritation, and vision problems and could lead to blindness if left untreated.
 It occurs when the sclera, the white part of your eye, becomes inflamed, and can be addressed using corticosteroids, NSAIDs, or stronger immunosuppressives.

 woman scratching skin